What are Credit Analysis Ratios?

 The quick ratio is the current assets of a company, less inventory and prepaid expenses, divided by current liabilities.
 A person is deciding whether to invest in two companies that are very similar except that company A has a quick ratio of 10 and the other has a ratio of 5.
 Company A is a better choice, as a ratio of 10 suggests the company has enough liquid assets to cover upcoming liabilities 10 times over.

 Thank you for reading CFI’s article on credit analysis ratios.
-CFI is the official global provider of the Certified Banking & Credit Analyst (CBCA)™ program designed to help you rise through the ranks as a credit analyst.
+CFI is the official global provider of the Commercial Banking & Credit Analyst (CBCA)™ program designed to help you rise through the ranks as a credit analyst.

 To keep learning and advancing your career, we recommend the following CFI resources: